univalence/spark-tools/site/src/main/tut/index.md

 libraryDependencies += "io.univalence" %% "spark-test" % "0.2+245-09a064d9" % Test
 ```

-For example, Spark-test provides a assertEquals function which compare two RDDs, Datasets or Dataframes returning an AssertionError if they are different.
+Spark-Test provides an `assertEquals` function which compares two RDDs, Datasets or Dataframes.
+It returns an `SparkTestError`
+if they are different.

 ```scala
 import io.univalence.sparktest.SparkTest